Hamchin/Chrome-Extension-General/README.md

 - Reboot the runtime with one click.
 - Prevent the runtime from being disconnected.

-## Google OAuth

-- Automatically click the approve button.
-- Automatically copy the authorization code and close the tab.

 ## Slack

 - Remove distracting elements.